Dansk-Data-Science-Community/organization/open-source.md

 Open-source is the backbone of the stack and data many of us use, and we want to make it easier to contribute to this and guide users.

+We want to make into DDSC into an open-source organisation.

 Furthermore, we want to help bridge contributors and interested parties.
 Among others to help close the ressource gap many open-source projects face as well solve questions on terms of use and ethics.

 ## Goals